christear/REST/README.md

 To run REST, plase install DNABERT firstly.
 Ideally, DNABERT should be located under the same directory as REST

-The REST includes several key steps.
+The REST includes several key steps (under developing/debuging).

 1. call cluster based on RNA 3'End Sequencing data, required input should be in bam or bed format.
 The method was derived from the previous publications [1-2].
 	- `REST callcluster -i [input.file] -f [bam/bed] -o [output.file]`